Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Grid reliability/stability (GRS)}

-This metric captures the ability of the grid (or microgrid) to maintain a stable energy supply at all times, despite fluctuations in demand and supply, especially when considering contributions from renewable energy sources.
+GRS captures the ability of the (micro)grid to maintain a stable energy supply, despite fluctuations in demand and supply, especially when considering contributions from renewable energy sources.
 It can be given in percentage and used to assess the resilience of the grid and identify opportunities for improving grid management and infrastructure.